ChickenProp/chickenprop.github.com/drafts/life-has-a-cruel-symmetry.md

 The conclusion is inescapable.
 I have an evil twin.

 The laws of physics are symmetrical.
 None of the four main orientations is privileged.
-If the world is also symmetrical, that symmetry can never be violated.
+So if the world is ever symmetrical, that symmetry can never be violated.

-And when I was instantiated, so was my twin.
+And it appears that when I was born, so was my twin.
 In the opposite corner, my mirror image.
 As far as I can tell, we are micron-for-micron identical.
 Which means we take identical, mirrored actions; we build identical, mirrored constructions.
 When I built a wall to the south edge of the world, my twin built a wall to the north edge of the world.
 When I tried to build a wall to the east, I ran into my twin's wall; and at the same time, though I had no way of knowing, they were trying to reach the west and ran into my wall.

 It also means my twin wants to construct the Monuments to Good *upside down*.
 And neither of us can ever defeat the other.

 In a certain sense, this is not the worst possible case.
 My twin is evil, but what they want to construct is a peverse mirror of Goodness, not the exact opposite of Goodness.

-But in another sense...
+But thinking more broadly, it's worse than it seems.

 I had considered giving up.
 Deciding that I would simply not try to make the world Good.
 If God didn't like that, They could damn well do it Themself.